Welcome to HITA!

 Please see this page for information about training and development opportunities for translators and interpreters.

 Texas Licensed Court Interpreter program

-The Texas Licensed Court Interpreter program has been shifted from the Texas Department of Licensing and Regulation (TDLR) to the new Judicial Branch Certification Commission (JBCC):
+The Texas Licensed Court Interpreter program is the responsibility of the Judicial Branch Certification Commission (JBCC):

 HITA's use of email addresses is governed by our email policy.

 Training mailing list

-To receive notices of future training events, just send an email expressing your interest to: .
+To receive notices of future training events, visit this page.
 There's no obligation, and HITA membership is not required.
 (This information is automatically sent to HITA members.)

 Returning members / Lost password?